melt-umn/ableC-tensor-algebra/README.md

 ## Todo
 * Add support for scalar equations when using halide transform.
-* Investigate and implement loop parallelization where possible
 * Fix error in code-gen causing test 15 to fail.
 Solution is to move declaration of pA2 to below pA1 computation instead of right before inner loop.
 * Extend test-suite to test correctness of code gen
 * Implement sparse and dense functions over tensor accesses for tensor expressions